Madras Medical College

 Madras Medical College (MMC) is a public medical college located in Chennai, Tamil Nadu, India.
-Established in 1835, it is the second oldest medical college in India, established after Calcutta Medical College.
+Established in 1835, it is one of the oldest medical colleges in India, as well as in Asia.

 History

-The Government General Hospital was established on 16 November 1664 to treat soldiers of the British East India Company.
+The Government General Hospital was established on 16 November 1647 to treat soldiers of the British East India Company.
 Madras Medical College was established on 2 February 1835.
 Mary Scharlieb graduated from Madras Medical College in 1878.

-In 1996, when the metropolis of Madras was renamed as Chennai, the college was renamed the Chennai Medical College.
+In 1996, when the metropolis of Madras was renamed as Chennai, the name of the college also changed to Chennai Medical College.
 It was later re-renamed back to the Madras Medical College since the college was known worldwide by the older name.

 The foundation stone for the new building of the college was laid by the then Chief Minister of Tamil Nadu, M. Karunanidhi, on 28 February 2010.

 In January 2011, the hospital was renamed as Rajiv Gandhi Government General Hospital.

 Red Fort building

 A red-brick heritage structure known as the "Red Fort" stands to the east of the MMC buildings.
 Built in 1897, it has been classified as a Grade I heritage building by the Justice E. Padmanabhan Committee on heritage structures.
 It housed the anatomy department for several decades, which was partially moved to the new campus of the MMC at the erstwhile Central Prison campus in 2013.

 In December 2017, the PWD started the restoration of the heritage structure at a cost of ₹ 19.7 million.
 Once restored, the structure will be converted to a museum, with the ground floor showcasing the history of MMC and the first-floor showcasing specimens for comparative anatomy.

 New campus

 A new campus with a six-storeyed building for Madras Medical College was built on land covering 325000 sqft on the erstwhile central prison premises in 2010 and was completed in 2012.
 The campus has nearly 1,250 students and 400 faculty and staff members.
 The campus was built at a cost of ₹ 566.3 million and started functioning in 2013.

 The old MMC buildings presently house the college of pharmacy, school of nursing and also accommodate students of the recently added courses of audiology, speech learning and pathology, radiotherapy and radio diagnosis.